 These nearby non-Nebraska breeding birds may be the source of dispersing juveniles at dates early enough to be suggestive of local breeding.
 The two reports are of a “fairly young” bird at Fontenelle Forest 29 May 2006 where an adult had been seen previously, and a recently-fledged juvenile found on 18 Jun 1980 in northern Lancaster Co that had down feathers on the body and incompletely emerged primaries (Ducey 1980).
 One near St Deroin, Indian Cave SP, Nemaha Co 14 Jun 2017 may have been breeding.

-There are about 47 reports in the period mid-Jun through mid-Jul; most are northward dispersing juveniles in the Rainwater Basin and southeast.
+There are numerous reports in the period mid-Jun through mid-Aug; most are northward dispersing juveniles in the Rainwater Basin and southeast.
 This species staged a mini-invasion in late Jul-early Aug 2012; Jack Sinn WMA, Saunders and Lancaster Cos hosted 1-4 from 16 Jul (two juveniles) through 29 Jul (three juveniles) and 17 Aug (1-2 juveniles) along with an adult 18-24 Jul.
 During this 2012 invasion, there were three northerly reports, only the 2nd-4th such reports: an immature in Antelope Co 23-26 Jul, a county first for the veteran observer, an immature in Dodge Co 25 Jul-4 Aug, and an adult and two juveniles in South Sioux City, Dakota Co 27 Jul-16 Aug.
 These northerly sightings appeared to be of birds undergoing normal late summer dispersal, but overflying dried up wetlands in their search for water.
 The only other previous northerly report is of a juvenile north of Crescent Lake NWR, Garden Co 27 Jun 2010.

 Fall: summer <<<>>> Oct 3, 4, 4